 JL: In what way?

-GB: never mind, I have to recall, your a billboard. they only signal what the guys paste-up there.
+GB: Never mind.
+I have to recall.
+You’re a billboard.
+They only signal what the guys paste up there.

-GB: I always thought you Englishman were less than optimal mentally.
+GB: I always thought you Englishmen were less than optimal mentally.

 JL: I’ll have you know I attended London University.